bonimy/MushROMs/doc/SMB1 Level Format.md

   ![W1-2 autowalk](images/screen5.png)

   This, while being shown as W1-2 along with the underground area that follows, is actually a separate level.
 So when the player enters the pipe, the game internally increments the level number (but doesn't display it on the screen).
 So technically, the underground area is level 3, the green trees area is level 4, and the castle is level 5.
 But the game still displays the level number we're all used to seeing.
-The reasoning behind this being that if you die in, say, the undergorund area of W1-2, you respawn in the underground area, and not the autowalk pipe entrance every time.
+The reasoning behind this being that if you die in, say, the underground area of W1-2, you respawn in the underground area, and not the autowalk pipe entrance every time.

 ### Indexing by level